- Who can submit?

 7. How can teachers and parents help?

 Teachers and parents are encouraged to support students’ efforts to create and submit an entry to the Cool Science competition.
 Teachers and parents can be helpful in discussing the science of climate change, providing supplies, and solving technical issues with students.
 However, all creative work must be done by the student(s).
 See the Teachers and Parents page for more information.
 Parents and teachers can be very helpful in ensuring that the science communicated in the artwork is accurate and valid.

 8. When and where will the winning submissions be displayed?

 9. What is the deadline for submitting artwork?

-All entries must be submitted by November 20, 2015.
-If mailing a hard copy of your submission, than the package must be post-marked by November 20, 2015.
+All entries must be submitted by the extended deadline, Dec.
+4, 2015.
+If mailing a hard copy of your submission, than the package must be post-marked by the extended deadline, Dec.
+4, 2015.

 Artwork files submitted electronically should be saved as a GIF or JPEG file with a resolution of 300 dpi.
 If submitting a digital picture of the artwork, take lots of pictures under different lighting conditions to pick the one that looks best.
 Blurry, out-of-focus, and cut off images are not helpful.